cronenborg/amazon-scraper/README.md

-# Amazon Sandals Scraper
+# Amazon Scraper

-This project automates a search for women's sandals on Amazon Italy using Puppeteer and saves the results locally.
+This project automates a search for anything (default to women's sandals) on Amazon Italy using Puppeteer and saves the results locally.

 ## Prerequisites